awslabs/graphstorm/docs/source/advanced/multi-task-learning.rst

 training of a GNN model.
 As another example, people may want to do fraud detection on both seller and buyer nodes in a seller-product-buyer graph.
 To support such scenarios, GraphStorm supports multi-task learning, allowing users to define multiple training targets on different nodes and edges within a single training loop.
-The supported training supervisions for multi-task learning include node classification/regression, edge classification/regression, link prediction and node feature reconstruction.
+The supported training supervisions for multi-task learning include node classification/regression, edge classification/regression, link prediction, node feature reconstruction and edge feature reconstruction.

 Preparing the Training Data